Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Results and Discussion

 This section demonstrates the application of the proposed architecture for learning reactive see-through grasping, shown in Fig. \ref{fig:Intro_PaperOverview}, in an object-picking task, shown in Fig. \ref{fig:Method_ExpSetup}, using VBSeeThruP with a See-Thru-Network to achieve object detection and 6D forces and torques for reactive grasping simultaneously.
 Please refer to Supplementary Video S3 for a video demonstration.

 The task begins with visual perception of the scene using the VBSeeThruP for object classification and localization.
-During the first attempt, the gripper will attempt to pick up the object at the center of the bounding box and a fixed rotation angle \(\theta_0\) and depth \(z_0\) perpendicular to the table.
+During the first attempt, the gripper will pick up the object at the center of the bounding box, with a fixed rotation angle \(\theta_0\) and a depth \(z_0\) perpendicular to the table.
 We intentionally used a simpler algorithm without the optimal orientation to test reactive grasping.

 While approaching the initial grasping pose, VBSeeThruP detects if it has contact with the object by inferring real-time 6D forces and torques based on the finger's whole-body deformation.
-Due to the network design, the finger can deform in a twisted manner to generate torque about the \(z\)-axis.
+Due to the network design, the finger can deform in a twisted manner, generating torque about the \(z\)-axis.
 When \(\tau_z\) is detected to be larger than 0.05 Nm, the object orientation is severely different from the gripper's initial pose, suggesting a less ideal grasping that can be optimized through regrasping by turning the wrist joint reversely to reduce \(\tau_z\) for an enhanced adaptation and grasping robustness.
 When \(\tau_z\) is within the threshold, the gripper closes its fingers until the gripping force \(f_x\) reaches the predefined maximum gripping force of 3 N. Then, the gripper lifts the object and drops it into the placement box.
 We repeated the process until all five objects were cleared from the table.

 Figure \ref{fig:Result_ReactiveGrasping}A shows the recorded 6D FT sensing data using VBSeeThruP for the table-cleaning task, where the six peaks in \(f_x\) indicate the grasping of the six test objects.
 The inpainted scene using VBSeeThruP is shown in Fig. \ref{fig:Result_ReactiveGrasping}B, where the occluded regions are inpainted with coherent details, and the overall contours of the objects are well reconstructed.
 Although some surface textures generated are blurry, they are sufficiently accurate to reflect their actual textures.
 Figure \ref{fig:Result_ReactiveGrasping}C shows object detection results based on the inpainted scene, showing bounding boxes for each detected object.
 The most exciting result is the regrasping of the Bosche electrical screwdriver shown in Fig. \ref{fig:Result_ReactiveGrasping}D. By inspecting the detailed FT history in Fig. \ref{fig:Result_ReactiveGrasping}A, we identified two regrasping attempts of the Bosche electrical screwdriver performed by the VBSeeThruP with the soft fingers.